As an Amazon Associate, I earn from qualifying purchases you make on this website.

 Shiba Park plum blossoms of 2022

 The Shiba Park plum blossoms of 2022!
 They were excellent.
 And luckily, I had good weather to photograph them.
 The only thing missing was time.
 I would have appreciated more of that.
 Still, I got some lovely flower photos.

-The flowers looked excellent.
+The plum blossoms looked excellent.
 I’m guessing they were at their peak.
 They were probably better than those of 2021.
 As always, there was a problem.

 In the morning I had to work, luckily from home.
 But that didn’t finish until 1:40 pm.
 Once it did, I grabbed my gear and got to Shiba Park at about 3:30 pm.
-That only left me with a short amount of time.
+That only left me with a short amount.

-On the positive side, I think the flowers were better than 2021.
+On the positive side, I think the flowers were better than in 2021.
 By the way, I still have the photos from that year.
-I’ll republish them someday, so you’ll be able to compare them yourself.
+I’ll republish them someday, so you’ll be able to compare them.

 If you ever go to Shiba Park, be aware that it is small.
 And there are only seventy plum blossoms trees.
 So you might think it lacks some attraction.
 That is not exactly true.
 Tokyo Tower is visible from the park, which is nice.

 Shiba Toshogu is also there.
 Toshogu is a shrine dedicated to Ieyasu Tokugawa, Japan’s first shogun.
 It’s pretty small but has some plum blossom trees.
 You should drop in and see it if you are ever in the area.
 Of course, Zojoji temple is only a short walk away too.

 - Camera body: Fujifilm X-T3

 - Lens: Fujifilm XF 16-55mm F2.8 R LM WR